10 Italian Cliches You Won't Find in Italy

 While pasta is a popular dish, many Italians prefer to replace it with rice, minestrone, and soup.
 The Italian diet is usually rich in vegetables, meat and fish, which are present of the table every day.
-Pasta, on the other hand, is more of a two to three times a week affair.
+For some people, on the other hand, pasta is more of a two to three times a week affair.

 8. Italians Eat Big Dinners